This article will be a brief look at what the Bible teaches about adultery when it comes to marriage. Let's start with the most obvious.

-Leviticus 20:10 "And a man who commits adultery with a man's wife, who commits adultery with his neighbor's wife, the adulterer and the adulteress shall surely be put to death."
+Leviticus 20:10 "And the man that committeth adultery with another man's wife, even he that committeth adultery with his neighbour's wife, the adulterer and the adulteress shall surely be put to death."

 So we can see from the above that the man who is intimate (has intercourse) with another man's wife is guilty of adultery and the woman who is married commits adultery if she is intimate with another man.
 The woman must be married before intimacy constitutes the sin of adultery.
 Both the man and woman are guilty together.
-Adultery is called confusion in scripture because it involves a mixing of seed.
+Adultery is a mixing of seed (sperm)(DNA) of the husband and another man.
 Lawfully it constitutes a breaking of the marriage contract.
 The most basic definition for the word adultery or adulteration is "to mix".
 Think of mixing when you read the word adultery.

 Christ restated the Law in Matthew.

 Matthew 19:9 "And I say unto you, Whosoever shall put away (G630 apolusee) his wife, except it be for fornication, and shall marry another, committeth adultery: [and whoso marrieth her which is put away (G630 apolusee) doth commit adultery]."